Matir/blog/_posts/2018-05-26-hacker-summer-camp-2018-prep-guide.md

 ### BSides Las Vegas ###

-BSides Las Vegas is a smaller conference (just a few hundred people) and runs more or less in parallel to Black Hat Briefings.
+BSides Las Vegas is a smaller conference (around 3000 people, so still a decent size) and runs more or less in parallel to Black Hat Briefings.
 BSidesLV was the first BSides security conference, intended to be the "B-Side" to Black Hat.
 It's a great option for those looking for more of a community feel or not wanting to pay for a Black Hat pass.
+It's a very "chill" environment, not nearly as crazy or pushy as DEF CON, and not corporate like Black Hat.

-BSides is small, but still has a lot of high-quality talks.
-Many of them will also be presented at one of the other conferences, but will give you a chance to be up close with the speakers.
+BSides is small, but still has a lot of high-quality talks from world class researchers and speakers.
+Many of them will also be presented at one of the other conferences, but will give you a chance to be up close with the speakers and get a chance to interact with them as well.

+BSidesLV also hosts epic pool parties with great music and fewer shenanigans than happen at some of the DEF CON parties.
+Some people have compared BSidesLV today to DEF CON back in the Alexis Park days.

 BSides is also home to my favorite educational CTF: [Pros vs Joes](http://prosversusjoes.net/).
 It's a great CTF designed to give players hands on experience with a variety of tools and techniques, and provide an opportunity to do things they might not have done before.

+*Edit: thanks to dc0de for pointing out that I was missing some of the best parts of BSidesLV.*

 ### Ask the Panel: DEF CON, BSides Las Vegas, Black Hat: pick one.
 Why? ###